hack3rmann/tecs/README.md

 ## Examples

-### 1. Spawning an antity and retrieving its components.
+### 1. Spawning an entity and retrieving its components.

 ```rust
 use tecs::{World, Component};